adipose tissue Disorder (atd) Specialist University of ARIZONA, TUCSON

 -Factor VIII activity (Quest Diagnostics; 8353); CPT code 85240

-Must be off all H2 antagonist (ranitidine, cimetidine), all antihistamines (benadryl, zyrtec, allegra, claritin, quercetin and others) for 7 days to get the tests in "j".
+Must be off all H2 antagonist/blockers (ranitidine, cimetidine, famotidine), all antihistamines (benadryl, zyrtec, allegra, claritin, quercetin and others) and off all NSAIDs (ibuprofen, naproxen, ketoprofen and others), and off aspirin (ASA) for 7 days to get the tests in "h".

-If you have significant edema (lymphedema) and have never had a lymphoscintigraphy scan but want one to better understand your lymphatic anatomy and physiology, please contact me and I can schedule one for you prior to your appointment time.
+If you have significant edema (lymphedema) and have never had a lymphoscintigraphy scan but want one to better understand your lymphatic anatomy and physiology, your primary care physician can order one for you either locally or at the University of Arizona.
+Please call well ahead of time as they book 1-2 months out.
 Lymphoscintigraphy can be used to detect blockages in the lymph vessels or the absence of lymph vessel.
 This test requires a small amount of radioactive material to be injected through a small needle into the hand or foot.
 Except for minor discomfort (some people with chronic pain experience more pain) and skin injection, this test is not otherwise dangerous or painful.

 More here: http://www.uahealth.com/library/sections/article/lymphoscintigraphy